richarvey/aws-docker-toolkit/README.md

 ## AWS Toolkit ![pipeline status](https://gitlab.com/ric_harvey/docker-aws-toolkit/badges/master/pipeline.svg)

-Dockerised version of awscli and aws-shell which means you can run the tools without directly installing on your system.
+Dockerised version of awscli, aws-shell and aws-cdk which means you can run the tools without directly installing on your system.
 Its simple to map your AWS credentials to this container and even set up a __.bash_profile__ so you can just type aws in the command line.
 The image is autobuilt twice daily to ensure alpine linux is constanstly updated in the background and that you have the latest awscli version.

-I recomend you use something like docker-puller to keep the image fresh on your machine.
+I highly recomend you install the commands to __.bash_profile__ for ease of use.

-### Downloading
+## Downloading

 ```
 docker pull richarvey/awscli:latest